 Recent: Culture_1

 Welcome to our Recent series.
-A way for us to compile some quick lists across our core themes; culture, sport and lifestyle.
-This will include projects that have passed, things we love online or tried and tested recommendations from trusted sources.
+A compilation of quick lists across our core themes: culture, sport, and lifestyle.
+It includes projects that have passed, things we love online, or tried-and-tested recommendations from trusted sources.
 We'll discuss things farther and wider under our curatorial eye.

 Taylor Wessing, Photo Portrait Prize (National Portrait Gallery)